-- Submit through your project team's DEVELOPedia page [there is a 60MB limit] - There is a 60MB limit, so do not submit videos through DEVELOPedia use NASA Large File Transfer system or Google to share those with the Project Coordination Team.
-NASA LFT is available to users with a NASA email account.
-The Project Coordination team members can also invite anyone who does not have a NASA email account to send them a file, so email if you would like to use the system. - If there are any issues or delays, email DEVELOP.ProjectCoordination@gmail.com - All deliverables should include the following two statements.
-These are already on the deliverable templates and should not be deleted. - This material is based upon work supported by NASA through contract NNL11AA00B and cooperative agreement NNX14AB60A.

-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Aeronautics and Space Administration.
+- Submit deliverables by emailing them to Lauren at Lauren.M.Childs@nasa.gov. - There is a 20 MB limit for NASA emails, so use NASA's Large File Transfer system or Google to send larger files.
+NASA's LFT is available to users with a NASA email account.
+Lauren can also invite anyone who does not have a NASA email account to send her a file, so email if you would like to use the system. - If there are any issues or delays, please send an email to both Lauren.M.Childs@nasa.gov and DEVELOP.ProjectCoordination@gmail.com. - All deliverables should include the following two statements.
+These are already on the deliverable templates and should not be deleted. - This material is based upon work supported by NASA through contract NNL11AA00B and cooperative agreement NNX14AB60A. - Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Aeronautics and Space Administration or partner organizations.

-Deliverable Archiving
+Deliverable Archivina